instainer/instainer/README.md

+# instainer
-# instainer - Run any Docker container on the cloud instantly
+####Run any Docker container on the cloud instantly with Heroku-style Git deployment

 #What is instainer?